kourge/readonly-proxy/README.md

 `readonly-proxy`.
 Futhermore, `proxy-polyfill` calls `Object.seal` on the original target object as well, meaning that the ability to continue modifying the original object is lost.

+## License

+`readonly-proxy` is licensed under the MIT license.
+See the `LICENSE` file for more information.